djagerif/comfort2mqtt/DOCS.md

 ### Option: `Comfort MQTT Bridge Battery Update Target ID` (Optional)

   This sets the ID to be queried by the `Battery Update` Bridge Control button.
 Valid range values are [0,1,33 - 39].
-The Default value is `1`. `0` is used on a yet to be released ARM firmware that queries all batteries and chargers so you can monitor all of them with a single query.
+The Default value is `1`. `0` is used on Comfort ARM firmware release 8.031 or later to query all batteries and chargers so you can monitor all of them with a single query.

 ### Option: `Set Comfort Time and Date` (Optional)

-  Set Comfort Time and Date when the App logs in and automatically every day at midnight.
+  Comfort Time and Date are updated automatically when you log in and at midnight every day.
 The default value is `False`.

 ## Support